-In February 2014, the FinCen Memo provided instructions to banks seeking to provide services to marijuana-related businesses.
-The FinCEN Memo states that in some circumstances, it is permissible for banks to provide services to marijuana-related businesses without risking prosecution for violation of federal money laundering laws.
-It refers to supplementary guidance that Deputy Attorney General Cole issued to federal prosecutors relating to the prosecution of money laundering offenses predicated on marijuana-related violations of the CSA.
-It is unclear at this time whether the current administration will follow the guidelines of the FinCEN Memo.
-However, the Sessions Memo rescinding the Cole Memorandums does not have an impact on the FinCen Memo and as of today's date, the FinCen Memo has not been withdrawn or rescinded.
+In February 2014, the FinCen Memo provided instructions to banks seeking to provide services to cannabis-related businesses.
+The FinCeN Memo states that in some circumstances, it is permissible for banks to provide services to cannabis-related businesses without risking prosecution for violation of federal money laundering laws.
+It refers to supplementary guidance that Deputy Attorney General Cole issued to federal prosecutors relating to the prosecution of money laundering offenses predicated on cannabis-related violations of the CSA.
+It is unclear at this time whether the current administration will follow the guidelines of the FinCeN Memo.
+However, the Sessions Memo rescinding the Cole Memorandums does not have an impact on the FinCen Memo and as of today's date, the FinCen Memo has not been withdrawn or rescinded and remains in effect.